hpjohnson/capstone/README.md

 ### Search Questions Page

 The search questions page contains a list of all questions that have been approved for viewing.
-Each one is a simple bootstrap card which contains pertinant information, and a view button which opens a modal for full information.
+Each one is a simple [Boostrap](https://getbootstrap.com/docs/5.3/getting-started/download/) card which contains pertinant information, and a view button which opens a modal for full information.
 See the [Responsive Design](#responsive-design) section for more detail on how they have been made responsive.

 ![Search Questions Page](docs/features/searchQuestions.webp)